jest-community/eslint-plugin-jest/docs/rules/prefer-to-be.md

 ## Rule details

-This rule triggers a warning if `toEqual()` or `toStrictEqual()` are used to assert a primitive literal value such as a string or a number.
+This rule triggers a warning if `toEqual()` or `toStrictEqual()` are used to assert a primitive literal value such as numbers, strings, and booleans.

 The following patterns are considered warnings: